Sign up

 Key Takeaways

-What Is The GRE Biology Test?
+What Is The GRE Subject Biology Test?

-The test consists of approximately 190 multiple-choice questions that dig deep into areas like cellular biology, ecology, and organismal biology.
-Since many students who apply to graduate programs in biology are required to take this standardized test, it’s crucial to have a solid GRE study plan in place.
+The GRE Biology Subject Test consists of approximately 190 multiple-choice questions that delve into topics such as cellular-biology, ecology, organismal-biology, and cell biology.
+Since a lot of applicants to graduate programs in biology must take this standardized test, it is essential to prep properly, while also have solid GRE study plan if required by the admission process.

 Understand the Test Format and Major Areas